A00218636/JAV1001-Lab1/README.md

+Name - Prateek Kumar
+Student Number - A00218636

+Program Description - The following code displays the conversion options available to user.
+System asks for the user input and convert the value into corresponding Unit of Measurement.
-Made changes to accept decimal values.
+Any wrong input by user will prompt to input a correct value and UoM combinationMade changes to accept decimal values.
 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.